Floorp-Projects/Floorp/docs/contributing/debugging/debugging_mozilla_with_lldb.rst

 post.

-The in-tree ``.lldbinit`` should be loaded automatically in most cases when runnning lldb from the command line (e.g. using
+The in-tree ``.lldbinit`` should be loaded automatically in most cases when running lldb from the command line (e.g. using
 ```mach`` </en-US/docs/Mozilla/Developer_guide/mach>`__), but **not**
 when using XCode.
 See `Debugging on Mac OS
 X </en-US/docs/Debugging_on_Mac_OS_X>`__ for information on setting up